mattsouth/vagrant-dpuk-node/README.md

+## NOTE: SQLONLY branch - SQL install when TOMCAT and POSTGRESQL are separated

 This vagrant project will help setup a DPUK XNAT Node instance to a local virtualbox VM.
 A DPUK XNAT Node install includes multiple constituent parts: